 Celebrated for its stunning scenery, amazing hikes, and astounding whitewater, Grand Canyon offers the longest stretch of roadless river in the lower 48 states.
 Floating down the Colorado River through Grand Canyon is, without doubt, the ultimate river trip.

-This trip is scheduled for April 2018.
+These trips are scheduled in April.
 In the spring the Canyon is uncrowded, the wildflowers are spectacular, and the weather is cool enough for hiking.
 With the longest commercially available Grand Canyon trip, our pace will allow for plenty of exploration.
 We will take both rafts and dories, and a professional cook will plan the menu and prepare the meals.
 Chartered through Tour West, a family-owned outfitter, this trip will be led by an extraordinary crew with decades of experience.
 Larry Stevens has devoted the past 40 years of his life exploring Grand Canyon as a river guide with hundreds of trips, a researcher with dozens of peer-reviewed publications, and an avid hiker who simply loves the place.
 There is simply nobody alive with a greater knowledge of the Grand Canyon.